WHAT IS USA SWIMMING?

 The fee structure for Connecticut/USA Swimming is as follows:

-If usa meets need to be entered earlier than Oct.
-1st, you will need to make your first payment by the meet entry deadline.
+If USA meets need to be entered earlier than September 15th, you will need to make your first payment by the meet entry deadline.

 Checks should be made payable to Manchester Swim Club.

 *The “Kitty Fund” is used for swimmers’ meet and event entry fees.
-Fees are usually $4.00 to $6.00 for each chosen event per meet.
-Championship events will be about $5.50 each.
-Swimmers will be requested to replenish their “kitty fund” as it is depleted.
+Fees are usually $5.00 to $8.00 for each chosen event per meet.
+You will be asked to replenish your swimmer's “kitty fund” as it is depleted.
 Kitty funds payments are non-refundable once paid out for meet entries.

 Your child must be registered with USA Swimming before we can enter him/her in any meets.

-Diane will be available during practice to answer questions regarding USA Swimming.
-If you are a past USA swimmer, you need to see Diane for a registration form which needs to be complete with payment by October 1st.
+Diane will be available during practice or by email to answer questions regarding USA Swimming.
+If you are a past USA swimmer, please contact Diane for a registration form which needs to be complete with payment by September 15th.

 We hope you find this information helpful in making this decision for your child.
-If you have any further questions or concerns regarding USA Swimming, you may contact Diane Smyth at 860-635-7205 or you can speak to Diane at the pool or one of our coaches before or after swim practice.
+If you have any further questions or concerns regarding USA Swimming, you may contact Diane Smyth at 860-635-7205 or you can speak to or email Diane or one of our coaches before or after swim practice.